Lumisumu/carrot-comic-downloader/README.md

 - Choosing target file format.
 - Starting from input comic number and ending in input comic number.
+- Change Pikmin comic naming format to "Pikmin4 comic 1 panel 1".

 # Updating

-If new comics have been released for supported comics, update one location in decision tree and two mentions in the prints.
+If new comics have been released for supported comics, update one location in decision tree and one mentions in the prints.